Irrelon/ForerunnerDB/readme.md

 }]);
 ```

-To query this data using a geo-spatial operator we need to set up a 2d index against
+To query this data using a geospatial operator we need to set up a 2d index against
 it:

 ```js